-If you’re looking for the single best business credit card out there, I highly recommend the Ink Business Preferred℠ Credit Card.
-The card has a bonus of up to 80K points (and these points are much more valuable than Marriott points), has a reasonable $95 annual fee, offers 3x points in useful categories, and more.
+If you’re looking for the single best business credit card out there, I highly recommend the Ink Business Preferred® Credit Card.
+The card has a great bonus (and these points are much more valuable than Marriott points), has a reasonable $95 annual fee, offers 3x points in useful categories, and more.

 You simply can’t go wrong with this as your business rewards card.

 The Marriott Bonvoy Business Card isn’t a card I’d be using for my everyday business spending, though it is a card that could be well worth it for the perks.
 In my opinion, the annual free night award and the 15 nights towards status annually more than justify the $125 annual fee.

 If you just want to get one card for your business then I’d look elsewhere, but I do think this is a great supplemental card.